 Elmwood Place is a very small village located in the state of Ohio.
 With a population of 2,055 people and just one neighborhood, Elmwood Place is the 455th largest community in Ohio.
-Elmwood Place has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Elmwood Place has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, Elmwood Place isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elmwood Place are a mix of both white- and blue-collar jobs.
+Elmwood Place is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elmwood Place is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Elmwood Place who work in food service (23.62%), maintenance occupations (14.23%), and healthcare (9.67%).

 Despite the fact that it is a small village, Elmwood Place has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the village for affordable transportation.

-The rate of college-level education in Elmwood Place is quite a bit lower than the national average among all cities of 21.84%: just 12.70% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Elmwood Place with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.70% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Elmwood Place in 2022 was $17,380, which is low income relative to Ohio and the nation.
 This equates to an annual income of $69,520 for a family of four.
 However, Elmwood Place contains both very wealthy and poor people as well.